Skip to Content

 Hitting bays at TopGolf offer a view of the strip / sporting events at the end of the range.

-As you can see, despite its position on the far south end of the Strip, there are plenty of things to do at Luxor and nearby!
+As you can see, despite its position on the far south end of the Strip, there’s plenty to keep you busy at Luxor and nearby!

 Hopefully, I was able to help you identify an activity or two to add to your vacation itinerary.
 Have a great trip!